Categories

 You can’t give away what you don’t own, and the US never owned the Canal zone even for a day.

-Preface: Morbid history that is beyond the purview of this article – I will just mention, not describe: The US negotiated with Columbia to build a canal in their territory of Panama.
+In the earliest days of the 20th century, the US negotiated with Columbia to build a canal in their territory of Panama.
 The terms were agreed upon but the Columbian senate in August, 1903 voted unanimously against it, fearing the loss of too much influence to the US.
-A group in Panama was formed to lead a revolution for independence for the province of Panama and, voila, after a brief skirmish with Columbian troops aided by US gunboat diplomacy, independence was declared.
+A group in Panama was formed (with the aid of a certain North American country) to lead a revolution for independence for the province of Panama.
+Voila.
+After a brief skirmish with Columbian troops aided by US gunboat diplomacy, independence was declared.
 The US promptly recognized and struck a deal with the new leaders.

 In summary, no, Jimmy Carter did not give the Panama canal away to anyone.
 During his time in office, the congress did finalize the renegotiation of the Hay-Bunau-Varrila Treaty of 1903, agreeing on total control to be returned to Panama in 1999.
 This, in fact happened.